 - 69% of secondary senior leaders have reported having to make cuts to teaching staff for financial reasons, along with 70% for teaching assistants and 72% for support staff.
 72% of primary school heads also report cutting teacher assistants.

 - One in four (27%) secondary school leaders report that their pupil premium funding is being used to plug gaps elsewhere in their budget.
 For those who do report it plugging gaps, most indicate it being used on teachers and teaching assistants, or absorbed into the general school funds.

 - Just over half (55%) of school leaders feel that their pupil premium funding is helping to close attainment gaps in their school.
 Primary leaders (57%) are more likely than secondary (50%) to say so.

 - Of those who disagree that it’s having an impact, teachers offer a variety of reasons including ‘funding is not enough to make an impact’ or point the difficulty in closing gaps due to external factors.

 - Use of the Sutton Trust/EEF toolkit also continues to rise with 70% of secondary school senior leaders reporting to use it, up from 63% last year.

-The full findings of the report are available here.
+The full findings of the report are available on the Sutton Trust website.

 Commenting on the findings, chief executive Emma Knights said: “The Sutton Trust’s figures confirm what governing boards of schools and trusts across England have been telling the National Governance Association for some years: redundancies of both teaching and support posts are having to be made in order to balance budgets.
 This consensus has very much emerged from all the evidence.
 The NGA welcomes the Sutton Trust adding its voice to those of us urging the Government to address the funding issues and financial uncertainty that schools are facing.
 We agree clarity is needed as soon as possible, as well as continued support for disadvantaged pupils paid through the Pupil Premium.”